 - the aircraft's environmental compliance is attested by noise certification; and

-- the aircraft's owner with a stake greater than 50 per cent or holder of the rights to acquire them is a natural person of Cypriot nationality, or an EU national, even if not residing or staying in the Republic; or a body corporate that has been incorporated under Cyprus law or a Member State law; has its registered office and main place of business in Cyprus or Member State territory; and of which more than 50 per cent of the assets and capital are held by Cypriot or EU nationals.
+- an aircraft's owner with a stake greater than 50 per cent, or the holder of the rights to acquire them, is a natural person of Cypriot nationality, or an EU national, even if not residing or staying in the Republic; or a body corporate that has been incorporated under Cyprus law or a Member State law, has its registered office and main place of business in Cyprus or Member State territory, and of which more than 50 per cent of the assets and capital are held by Cypriot or EU nationals.

 The registration procedure is contained in Aeronautical Circular (AIC) No. C004/2010.
 Persons wishing to register an aircraft in Cyprus should submit an application at least three weeks in advance, accompanied by the documents listed in the Circular.
 Applicable registration and certification fees are specified in the Civil Aviation Fees Regulations No. 458/2004.